vinod2305/online-test-editor/README.md

 ## Functionality
 + Portal for admin to add teachers and courses.
-+ Portal for teachers to questions for their respective section students.
++ Portal for teachers to add questions for their respective section students.
 + Students log in with their college credentials
 + Random question is allotted to the students based on the questions entered by their teachers.
 + Editor to write and test code.